 7. And that second lines are rain or shine

 Your second line will happen regardless of the weather, so don’t expect everyone (band, police, guests) to cancel on you at the first few drops of drizzle.
 To make the most of it, hike up your dress even higher (to make sure you don’t get the bottom of your dress extra wet and dirty), and perhaps get rid of the boas (as they can shed, molt, and even dye whatever they’re touching at the time).
 You may also lose a few of the brass instruments, but there should still be enough music to where you can keep dancing in the rain with your loved ones!

 Don’t lose sight that this is about your special day and having a once-in-a-lifetime moment with your new spouse and friends and family!
 Enjoy it!
 There are no hard rules about second lining, so feel free to mingle throughout the crowd, stop in front of historic sites for a photo, dance with strangers, you get it… The tradition of a second line is the couple are up front and center, the brass band behind them and the guests are the “Second Line” after the band.
 Umbrellas that show off your personality are best, but ultimately this is about you and how you want to celebrate your special day!

-The best part about using Elope To NOLA for your elopement is that we are part of the BeNolaWed network, which includes amazing wedding planners, a florist, an officiant, a travel agent, a social media specialist (think wedding websites, announcement cards or creative hashtags), and even someone to make crafts & decorations for your parade!
+We hope you found the information here helpful to plan your New Orleans second line wedding parade.
 If you contact me, I have all-inclusive packages available that include everything you could need for your New Orleans Elopement so that you don’t have to think about anything except having fun!